bitrise-io/devcenter/_articles/xamarin/deploy-your-xamarin-app.md

 ---

-After successfully adding your Xamarin application we will create a default workflow (build configuration) for you.
+After successfully adding your Xamarin application, we will create a default workflow (build configuration) for you.
 This workflow includes a `Deploy to bitrise.io` step by default.

 Building the default workflow will checkout your git repository, archive your application and move all the generated applications ( `ipa` / `apk` ) to the deployment folder.
-After the archive the `Deploy to bitrise.io` step will upload these files to Bitrise.
+After the archive, the `Deploy to bitrise.io` step will upload these files to Bitrise.

 We will not just upload your application, but send out an email to your team as well.